 It’s all part of IRW’s Literary Links to Science program with third through eighth graders at Pembroke Elementary School, Lubec Consolidated School, and Whiting Village School, featuring Kim’s book, Extreme Survivors: Animals That Time Forgot.
 The ten ancient animals profiled in the book have literally survived the test of time!
 Some of these critters can be found in the ocean, others under moss or lichen in nearby woods, and still others in our own backyards.

 Together with nature writer Kim Ridley, students will research, observe and write about these ancient animals and learn why they are coined “extreme survivors.”
 In June, Dr. Harold Borns, Founder and Director of the Climate Change Institute at UMaine (1974-1988), offered a teacher training to prepare educators for exploring the many environmental and geological changes, resulting from five glacial periods or ice ages, that these critters have had to endure over millions of years.

 This fall, a visit with students to the Ice Age Trail Down East, which passed through their communities 21,000 years ago, will provide a reference point for exploring the lasting effects of the ice age on the landscape, ocean and their environments.

-Robin Orm Hansen and her book, Ice Harbor Mittens, will visit younger students at Pembroke Elementary and Beatrice Rafferty Schools and offer presentations on the folk history and culture behind knitting, its art and functionality, and its connection to Maine folklore as depicted in her picture book about a young sternman and his compass-pattern mittens.
+Robin Orm Hansen and her book, Ice Harbor Mittens, will visit younger students at Pembroke, Charlotte, and Beatrice Rafferty Elementary Schools and offer presentations on the folk history and culture behind knitting, its art and functionality, and its connection to Maine folklore as depicted in her picture book about a young sternman and his compass-pattern mittens.
 Robin will also guide students in creating their own mitten patterns and designs, make rope, and finger knit.
 Students are encouraged to bring mittens from home – Robin may be able to tell you folk stories and legends about them!